 Instances where you’ll pay to use Venmo include:

-- Standard transfer service — You’ll pay a standard fee of $.25 to transfer money instantly from the app to your bank account.
-You can also cash out to your bank account for free, although you won’t receive your funds for up to three days.
+- Standard transfer service — You’ll pay a standard fee of 1% (minimum of $.25 to maximum of $10) to transfer money instantly from the app to your bank account.
+You can also transfer cash to your bank account for free, although you won’t receive your funds for up to three days.

 - Credit card transfers — If you transfer money from a credit card, you’ll pay a flat 3% fee.